Granville Sharp. Did he get us into this mess?

 Next come Pastors and Teachers, with whom the Church never can dispense, and between whom, I think, there is this difference, that teachers preside not over discipline, or the administration of the sacraments, or admonitions, or exhortations, but the interpretation of Scripture only, in order that pure and sound doctrine may be maintained among believers.
 But all these are embraced in the pastoral office.

 If pastor and teacher are considered so similar to count as the same office, I ask, why not just two?
+The logic of arguing down from 4 to 3 seems to draw further from 3 to 2.
 Only the qualifications lists for elders and deacons are found in the epistles, not for "minister of the word" or "pastor."
 I also ask, if it is not clear, why was it changed?
 Who revised the Book of Order for your denomination?
 I am hopeful that a record was made of a spirited discussion, but I have a hard time tracking down such minutes.

 I also recognize that this is a question of terminology, but this sort of precision is common in systematic theology.
 It could have happened that our church fathers chose some other term than "person" to distinguish between the father, son and spirit - especially since this term is not expressly found in scripture.
 The important point was the distinction between these three while maintaining their unity in being.
 If "office" is the term for the man called pastor and the man called deacon, it matters whether pastors and teachers are distinct or the same.